The official name of Colombia is the Republic of Colombia.

 Colombia is the only country in South America that has a coastline on both the Pacific Ocean and the Caribbean Sea.

 Bogotá is the capital of Colombia.
-It is the second largest capital city in South America and at 2640 m (8661 ft) it is one of the highest capital cities in the world.
+It is one of the largest cities in South America and at 2640 m (8661 ft) it is one of the highest capital cities in the world.

 Colombia is classed as a "megadiverse" country, ranking as the 2nd most biodiverse country in the world.
 It has the highest amount of species by area in the world, including the most endemic species of butterflies, the most orchid species, the most amphibian species and more species of bird than all of Europe and North America combined.